 - Tie back long hair

 - Roll up sleeves

 - Wash hands with soap

 - Remove aprons before visiting the toilet and wash hands again before returning to the cooking area

-- Cover any cuts or sores with a blue plaster
+- Cover any cuts or sores

-Tailor the activities according to the age and aptitude of the group.
+Tailor the activities according to the age and aptitude of the children.
 It sounds obvious, but very small children and very sharp knives do not mix!
 However, slightly older children can be taught basic knife skills in order to, for example, chop vegetables.